Things You Can't Miss at the Berlin Wall

 Checkpoint Charlie| ©Giuseppe Milo

-The most famous border crossing point of the Berlin Wall is also one of Berlin's best museums and a must-see tourist attraction.
-Established in September 1961, the site was the scene of numerous confrontations.
+The most famous border crossing point of the Wall is also one of the best museums in Berlin and a tourist attraction that you cannot miss.
+Created in September 1961, the site was the scene of numerous confrontations.

-On arrival at Checkpoint Charlie you will find a memorial plaque commemorating the former border crossing, a work by famed artist Frank Thiel, as well as the Checkpoint Charlie Wall Museum.
+Upon arrival at Checkpoint Charlie, you will find a commemorative plaque commemorating the former border crossing, a work by the famous artist Frank Thiel, as well as the Checkpoint Charlie Wall Museum.

-This exhibition is filled with photos and models recounting the most creative and unusual escape attempts that took place during its more than two decades of operation.
+This exhibition is full of photos and models depicting the most creative and unusual escape attempts that took place during its more than two decades of operation.

 How to get there

-CheckPoint Charlie is located in one of Berlin's central areas, Friedrichstrasse.
-Getting to this area of the city is very easy.
+Checkpoint Charlie is located in one of Berlin's central areas, Friedrichstrasse.
+Getting to this part of the city is very easy.
 You can take the tram (lines RE2 and RE7), the Berlin underground (lines U2 and U6) or the city bus (lines 147, M29 and M48).

-The nearest station is U Kochstr./Checkpoint Charlie, only 3 minutes walk from the entrance.
+The nearest station is U Kochstr./Checkpoint Charlie, just a 3-minute walk from the entrance.

 Useful information

-• Opening hours: Open to the public daily from 09h to 22h.
+• Opening hours: Open to the public every day from 9 a.m. to 10 p.m.

-• Duration: There are many curious and interesting objects to see at CheckPoint Charlie so I recommend setting aside about 2 hours of itinerary for this visit.
+• Duration: There are many curious and interesting objects to see at Checkpoint Charlie, so I recommend setting aside about 2 hours for this visit.

 The Berlin Wall, East Side Gallery Museum| ©Nick Fewings